Best Meditation Cushion for Vipassana

 CHOOSING MISTAKE

 For Vipassana, a cushion that feels plush for five minutes can still fail after a long sit if it lets the hips sink or the pelvis roll backward.
 The best meditation cushion for Vipassana should hold enough structure to support a stable sitting angle instead of collapsing under still body weight.
-If you are still unsure whether your issue is height, firmness, shape, or sitting style, start with this broader guide on how to choose a meditation cushion for your posture.
+Height, firmness, shape, and sitting style all matter when choosing a meditation cushion for your posture.

 Height, firmness, and shape matter most for Vipassana